GDQuest/website/content/tutorial/godot/design-patterns/intro-to-design-patterns/index.md

-+++
+---
+author: nathan
+date: "2021-03-30T00:00:00-06:00"
-title = "Design patterns in Godot" menuTitle = "Introduction" description = "Before diving in design patterns, we discuss what they are and why we're doing a series dedicated to Godot." author = "nathan"
+description: Before diving in design patterns, we discuss what they are and why we're doing a series dedicated to Godot.

-date = 2021-03-30
+difficulty: intermediate
+keywords:
+- godot design patterns
+menuTitle: Introduction
+title: Design patterns in Godot
-weight = 1
+weight: 1

-difficulty = "intermediate"
-keywords = ["godot design patterns"]
-+++
+---

 Welcome to our series on programming patterns in Godot and GDScript.